tcp-software/teamtools-php-sdk/README.md

 - nesting data:
   - include=events,customer.invoices

-Some example of related object manipulations:
+Some example of related object manipulations (not wrapped in try - catch blocks for the sake of clarity):
 ```
 // retrieve all features from package that customer is currently subscribed to:
 $customer = Customer::getByID('5739c7fbbffebc4c0b8b4567', 'subscription.package.features');